We are a church where faith is nurtured, curiosity is encouraged, diversity is welcomed, and all are loved.

 We do all this with Boldness: “For God did not give us a spirit of cowardice, but rather a spirit of power…” (2 Timothy 1:7) That means we are not afraid to try new things, or to boldly declare what we believe.

 We are a congregation of the Presbyterian Church (USA), a denomination with a rich history of faith and works.
 We believe God calls us to live out our faith in community, which means we support each other, and at times we wrestle with each other, for there is a broad range of beliefs about God and what it means to follow Jesus Christ within our denomination.
 One of the strengths of the PCUSA is that we allow everyone the freedom to study and explore their faith, for we believe God speaks to all people, and not just the pastor.
 So when you come to worship or listen to a sermon, you will not hear the pastor say “you must believe this.”
 Rather we invite you to listen, to question where you need, to wrestle with uncomfortable ideas, and to work out your beliefs together in community.

 We are a connectional church, which means we believe God calls us into community – not just of a single church, but a community of churches as well.
 None of us has to figure out faith alone.
 None of us has to face challenges alone.
 We are there for each other in the local church, and we support the rest of our congregations as well, for we are all one in Christ, and we are all called to work together for good.
-We have a Book of Order that guides our communal life, and a Book of Confessions, containing confessions of faith written over the span of 2000 years that guide us as we consider our beliefs about God, about the world, and about our role in it.
+We have a Book of Order that guides our communal life, and a Book of Confessions, containing statements of faith written over the span of 2000 years that guide us as we consider our beliefs about God, about the world, and about our role in it.

 At First Presbyterian Church, we welcome people wherever they are on their faith journey, and whatever their beliefs.